potassco/clasp/README.md

 ## BUILDING & INSTALLING
-  The preferred way to build clasp is to use [CMake][cmake] version 3.1 or later together with a C++ compiler that supports C++11.
+  The preferred way to build clasp is to use [CMake][cmake] version 3.16 or later together with a C++ compiler that supports C++20.

   The following options can be used to configure the build:

-    CLASP_BUILD_APP         : whether or not to build the clasp application CLASP_BUILD_TESTS       : whether or not to build clasp unit tests CLASP_BUILD_EXAMPLES    : whether or not to build examples
+    CLASP_BUILD_APP         : whether to build the clasp application CLASP_BUILD_TESTS       : whether to build clasp unit tests CLASP_BUILD_EXAMPLES    : whether to build examples
-    CLASP_BUILD_WITH_THREADS: whether or not to build clasp with threading support (requires C++11)
+    CLASP_BUILD_WITH_THREADS: whether to build clasp with threading support

   For example, to build clasp in release mode in directory `<dir>`:

-    cmake -H. -B<dir>
+    cmake -S. -B<dir>
     cmake --build <dir>

   To install clasp afterwards: